CoDi: Conditional Diffusion Distillation for Higher-Fidelity and Faster Image Generation: Discussion

 \textbf{Limitations.} We have shown image conditions benefit our distillation learning.
-However, the distillation learning depends on the adapter architecture that takes conditions, and it is difficult to reduce the inference latency introduced by the adapter network in our current framework.
+However, the distillation learning depends on the adapter architecture that introduces additional computation in our current framework.
 As a future work, we would like to explore lightweight network architectures~\citep{li2023snapfusion} in our distillation technique to further reduce the inference latency.

-\textbf{Reproducibility statement.} Our implementation can be reproduced according to the Algorithm~\ref{alg:distillation}.
-In Section~\ref{sec:ablations} and Section~\ref{sec:cg}, we show the effects of using different hypereparameters, providing references to the reader who wants to implement the method for customized applications.
+Nevertheless, CoDI's significantly reduced sampling steps lead to lower latency.
+See the following table (measured in TPUv5) for a detailed comparison:

 \textbf{Ethics statement.} The diffusion distillation technique introduce in this work holds the promise of significantly enhancing the practicality of diffusion models in everyday applications such as consumer photography and artistic creation.
 While we are excited about the possibilities this model offers, we are also acutely aware of the possible risks and challenges associated with its deployment.
 Our model's ability to generate realistic scenes could be misused for generating deceptive content.
 We encourage the research community and practitioners to prioritize privacy-preserving practices when using our method.
-Additionally, we recommend that readers refer to the work by~\cite{rostamzadeh2021ethics} for a thorough examination of ethics in generating visual content.

-\textbf{Acknowledgments.} The authors would like to thank our colleagues Keren Ye and Chenyang Qi for reviewing the manuscript and providing valuable feedback.